boots-edu/textbook/source/text/2-loops/arrays.md

 console.log(size); //
 ```

-> Note that length is NOT a function, but rather it is a property of the array so we don’t use ().
+> Note that length is NOT a function, but rather it is a property of the array so we don't use ().

 ### The push method
 Using ***push*** we can add elements to the end of an array: